-There is a certain stigma associated with dropping out of high school with many employers preferring to employ school leavers over dropouts.
-In fact, 19.8 per cent of those unemployed between in 2015 were high school dropouts.
+As there’s a certain stigma associated with dropping out of high school, many employers prefer to employ school leavers over dropouts.

 1. Construction Manager

-You’ll start your career as a construction worker and rise through the ranks.
+To succeed in this career, you’ll start off as a construction worker and rise through the ranks.
 Taking up leadership and management courses, meanwhile, increases your chances of securing a managerial position.

 2. Automotive Service Technician/Mechanic

 In the automotive industry, you can work as an automotive service technician or mechanic repairing cars and light trucks.
-The work involves the use of technology, and you may have to learn computer skills on the job or take classes elsewhere.
-With time and experience, you’ll be able to gain the skills you need to work on bigger vehicles and solve more complex issues and, therefore, earning yourself a higher salary.
+As the work involves the use of technology, you may have to learn computer skills on the job or take classes elsewhere.
+But with time and experience, you’ll be able to gain the skills you need to work on bigger vehicles and solve more complex issues and, therefore, earn yourself a higher salary.

 3. Sales Representative

-Wholesalers and manufacturers looking to employ sales representatives often focus on individuals who can meet targets rather than educational qualifications.
-The jobs pay well, and you can grow your earnings through commissions.
+Wholesalers and manufacturers looking to employ sales representatives often focus on individuals who can meet targets rather than on educational qualifications.
+The job pays well, and you can grow your earnings through commissions.
 If you enjoy interacting with people and have strong communication skills, you should consider a career as a sales representative.

 4. Food Service Manager